Living with a disability is no easy feat. Even the most basic tasks of daily living can be challenges and require many tries to conquer.

-In most cases, these disabilities result in a lack of mobility, coordination, and muscular development.
-They can make simple, everyday tasks such as getting dressed, tying your shoes, and chewing and swallowing your food very difficult and frustrating to carry out.
+In most cases, these disabilities result in a lack of mobility, of coordination, and of muscular development.
+They make simple, everyday tasks such as getting dressed, tying your shoes, and eating difficult and frustrating.

 With these disabilities, disability-specific therapy should be coupled with some sort of physical therapy (for example, physiotherapy combined with special exercises and routines designed specifically for that disability).

 - Dyslexia (trouble reading)